openyurtio/openyurt/docs/proposals/20231121-high-availability-of-edge-services.md

     - 172.20.0.100-172.20.0.200
 ```

-2. When a load balanced service is created, an event triggers the load balance controller to assign a VIP to the service from a pre-defined range for the nodepool.
+2. When a load balanced service is created, an event triggers the YurtLB controller to assign a VIP to the service from a pre-defined range for the nodepool.

-- The Load Balancing Controller selects the appropriate VIP for the load-balanced service using customized assignment policies (round robin, random, etc.).
+- YurtLB Controller selects the appropriate VIP for the load-balanced service using customized assignment policies (round robin, random, etc.).
 It's important that the VIP chosen from the nodepool's VIP set isn't selected repeatedly.
-In cases of repeated allocation, the load balancing controller will retain only the first successful allocation.
+In cases of repeated allocation, YurtLB controller will retain only the first successful allocation.
 - YurtLB Controller will deliver the selected VIP information to the nodes where the load balancer service is located, including the nodes where the pods reside.

 ```yaml